SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

   last 2 functioning neurons in my brain told me so.
 That was some comfort.
 - __Recovery nurse:__ I thought general anaesthesia would just be a slice of time that didn't exist for me.
 I didn't expect to dream, but I did.
-It seemed very meaningful at the time, but mostly I just remember feeling cold.
+It seemed very meaningful at the time, but now I mostly just remember feeling cold.
 And then, as I was waking, the clear
   thought: "Ok, I guess have to go back into the world now, but why does it have to be _this_ world?"
 (I also recall a flip-book of different worlds, 1 page each.
 Quite fascinating.)
 Really not sure at whom that question could be directed, or what the